-A Reflection for the Sixteenth Sunday in Ordinary Time (18th July) 2021)
+A Reflection for Mission Sunday / 30th Sunday in Ordinary Time (24th October 2021)

 Author: